boyrazcan33/therapy_app_frontend/README.md

 # onn_joy`s beta

-It is the beta version to build ompleted app and to understand my mistakes
+It is the beta version to build completed app and to understand my mistakes